Imlay Innovation Fund

 Program Purpose: The Imlay Innovation Fund is intended solely to support collaborative activities and pediatric innovation and discovery efforts between Georgia Tech and Children’s, focusing on practical steps that will lead to clinical impact as well as potential commercial opportunities.

-Proposals should focus on solving a problem related to the theme of Quality / Patient Safety.
+Proposals should focus on solving a problem related to the theme of Quality and Patient Safety.
 Examples may include, but are not limited to:

 - Central Line-Associated Blood Stream Infections (CLABSI)